| History Walter Dandy was the first to

 using an 18-gauge spinal needle on the retractor arm is directed to the pineal

 region and connected to a syringe containing irrigating solution.
+With the operative microscope in

 place, the rostral portion of the vermis is visualized.
 The